openbikesensor/portal/docs/production-deployment.md

 The tab *Map* should be the selected map section now.
 When you uploaded some tracks, you map should show a colors overlay on the streets.

-#### Verify osm2pgsql

-If you zoom in the tab *Map* at the imported region/city, you should see dark grey lines on the streets.

 ## Miscellaneous